 For those working at home, many may be simultaneously managing homeschooling efforts, negotiating college-aged kids recently returned home, taking care of elderly parents, suffering from or navigating support for those with already compromised immune systems or mental health issues.
 An invaluable resource, the Crisis Text Line, is available 24/7 if needed – text HOME to 741741 to get connected with a crisis counselor (85258 if you’re in the UK, 741741 or 686868 if you’re in Canada).

-Although it may not be our first instinct, we have to attend to ourselves in order to be there for our loved ones and those who rely upon us.
+Although it may not be our first instinct, we have to attend to ourselves in order to be there for our loved ones and those who rely upon us (a key tenant in the power of adopting a military mindset to cope during the pandemic).
 When the greater culture directive is “stay home,” for do-gooders who wish they could be “out there, helping more” this is especially counter-intuitive.
 The truth is, social distancing is the BEST thing we can do right now.
 The only way we can protect everyone, in particular the already overtaxed medical community, is by limiting contact.
 It’s not easy.
 We’re dealing with the unfamiliar, the uncomfortable, sometimes even feeling like we’re going against our basic natures, which requires us to build capacities each of us has, but may not have been asked to access until recently.
 In this article, I’m going to explore how you can help yourself and your team by using your empathy to cultivate resilience in this unprecedented time.

 Empathy first for remote and distributed cultures